4.10.9 Workpaper System and Case File Assembly

 3. To the extent the required documentation is not already attached to the return, examiners should secure the following documentary evidence:

-1. To verify a fiduciary relationship for a decedent, obtain Form 56, Notice Concerning Fiduciary Relationship, and Form 1310, Statement of Person Claiming Refund Due a Deceased Taxpayer, where a refund is due.
+1. To verify a fiduciary relationship for a decedent, obtain Form 56, Notice Concerning Fiduciary Relationship, and Form 1310, Statement of Person Claiming Refund Due to a Deceased Taxpayer, where a refund is due.
 Form 1310 should also be secured when only one of the taxpayers filing a joint return is deceased.
 Examiners must also secure a certified copy of the legal document giving the fiduciary authorization to act for the taxpayer.
 These legal documents include letter of testamentary and letter of guardianship.

 2. When a corporation's name has changed or a corporation has reorganized, the examiner must obtain copies of documents certifying the changes filed with, or received from, the state in which the successor corporation is incorporated.